 It adds cryptocurrency to Article 12 of the Civil Servant Code of Conduct which, per Tokenpost, clearly states: “Public officials shall not use the information learned during their duties to assist in trading or investing in property related to securities, real estate, etc., or providing such information to others to help them trade or invest.”

 The FSS, however, is not bound by the new Code of Conduct strangely enough.

 According to Edaily, the Code of Conduct was not even sent to the FSS.
 “This guidance document was sent to the central administrative agency, metropolitan area, basic local autonomous body, city and provincial office of education,” an FSS official elaborated.
 A senior official of the FSS Inspectorate confirmed succinctly that “We did not receive any letters of interest.”

-Edaily explained that this is due to the FSS being under the jurisdiction of the Financial Services Commission (FSC) and the Securities and Futures Commission under the current law.
+Edaily explained this is due to the FSS being under the jurisdiction of the Financial Services Commission (FSC) and the Securities and Futures Commission under the current law.

 The Financial Services Administration Innovation Committee further explained how “redefining the FSS as a public institution weakens the independence and accountability of supervisory institutions, making it more vulnerable to external pressures such as political parties.
 As the FSS is not a government agency, FSS staff are not covered by the Code of Conduct.”

 Following controversy surrounding the announcement, South Korea issued a statement clarifying that the FSC will inform the FSS of applicable notices “such as the prohibition of virtual currency transactions related to jobs.”

 An FSS official told News1 “we will revise our own Code of Conduct through internal consultations,” reassuring the public that FSS employees will not be able to use internal information to trade or invest in cryptocurrency.
 Stay tuned to see if South Korea’s regulation will influence other countries to combat insider trading of blockchain based coin.